z669016/adventofcode-2017/README.md

 ## Day 23
 Part one is straight forward ... part 2 requires you to analyse the assembly code and determine what it does.
 It counts the numbers between values of b and c which are non prime numbers.

+## Day 24
+Quite simple if you use a kind of depth-first-search to create bridges (chains of components) from the options you have, and collect all possible bridges that cannot be extended any further from the components left.
+For part one, just find the strongest.
+For part two, first find the length of the longest bridge, then do the max search again but filter on the right (longest) length first.